akhodakivskiy/stripe-data/README.md

 - `amount-factor-<period factor>`
 - `count-factor-<period factor>`

 The first two just count the total amount and number of transactions for each user.
-The latter two calculate the ratio of the amounts of the counts in two periods defined by the period factor (see the explanation ablove)
+The latter two calculate the ratio of the amounts or the counts in two periods defined by the `<period factor>` (see the explanation ablove)

 These features describe users on multiple dimensions that hopefully correlate with our definition of the High Growth User.